 Connecting the Drops: On Air

 Now bringing you the reporting you crave over the radio airways with extras and archives on our website.
-Visit the audio archives or listen to the latest episode about the Shoshone Generating Station's critical role on the Upper Colorado River:
+Visit the audio archives or listen to the latest episode on the planning that has ensued after the September 2013 flooding in northeastern Colorado:

 Water 101 Fact Sheets

-Water 101 fact sheets are one-page references available for download, printing and distribution.
+Water 101 fact sheets are one-page references available free for distribution.
 Hand out when giving presentations, teaching classes or for personal reference.
-Explore the basics of drought, and wildfire, or read through a series of NEW water conservation fact sheets that highlight the green industry's recommendations.
+Explore the basics of drought, and wildfire, or read through a series of water conservation fact sheets that highlight the green industry's recommendations.
 Visit our Climate and Drought page to learn more.

 Want to learn about CFWE?
 Watch this...